 Please make the following changes in Page 896 Line11-12 in D3.1:

 For receiver minimum input sensitivity, adjacent channel rejection, nonadjacent channel rejection, receiver maximum input level, and CCA sensitivity requirements described in this subclause, the input levels are measured at the antenna connector and are referenced as the average power per receive antenna.
-The number of spatial streams under test shall be equal to the number of utilized transmitting STA physical antenna (output) ports and also equal to the number of utilized Device Under Test input ports.
-Each output port of the transmitting STA shall be connected through a cable to one input port of the Device Under Test.
+The number of spatial streams under test shall be equal to the number of utilized transmitting STA physical antenna (output) ports and also equal to the number of utilized (#15745)receiving STA antenna (input) ports.
+Each output port of the transmitting STA shall be connected through a cable to one input port of the (#15746)receiving STA.

 CID 15747, 15748